stefffffffffano/CI2024_lab2/README.md

     return population
 ```
 At the end, after many trials, the configuration that gave me the best results was: 95% of the population composed of random individuals and, the remaining 5%, fit individuals generated with greedy + simulated annealing.
 There are two other important details that must be defined when designing an EA: the mutation and the crossover function.
 For what concerns the mutation, driven by the results obtained in previous trials with the simulated annealing, I decided to use 2-opt, while, for the crossover function, I used the inver Over strategy.
+In later trials I also introduced the scramble mutation.
+At the end I dedcided to leave both of them in the code.
+I do not see so many differences in the results, in particular because there is some randomness by definition in the way the evolution algorithm proceeds.
+As a results, some trials highlights better performances for the 2-opt, some others do the opposite and would made me choose the scramble mutation.
+If you try the code, both of them are working, you can select which one execute by simply changing one line of code regarding the type of mutation called.
 Here is the code:
 ```python
 def inversion_crossover(parent1, parent2):
     # Determine the size of the parents (excluding the last element)